Re The $200 Billion Electric School Bus Bust Chris Goodfellow: Are we thinking rationally? The stunning extra cost to property…

 Shaub said the ethics reviews are a process that normally takes “weeks, not days.”

 “The announced hearing schedule for several nominees who have not completed the ethics review process is of great concern to me.
 This schedule has created undue pressure on OGE’s staff and agency ethics officials to rush through these important reviews,” Shaub wrote.
-“More significantly, it has left some of the nominees with potentially unknown or unresolved ethics issues shortly before their scheduled hearings.”

 What Donald Trump Owes Wall Street